 Let's Get Ready

-Volunteers help expand college access for motivated, low-income high school students by providing free SAT pregaration and college admission counseling.
-For more information, contact Kara Lopez-Legowski '18 and Maya McCabe '18, or visit the Let's Get Ready website.
+Volunteers help expand college access for motivated, low-income high school students by providing free SAT preparation and college admission counseling.
+Visit the Let's Get Ready website.

 Maine College Circle

 Students work in Brunswick's local food bank and soup kitchen (serving meals, assisting clients, sorting donations, etc), volunteering on either a regular or as-needed basis, in cooperation with MCHPP's volunteer base.

 Leaders: Olivia Giles '20 and Charlotte Hall '20

 Mt.
 Ararat Middle School Mentoring